 This course in lab physics utilizes math skills developed in Algebra.
 Students study mechanics, forces, properties of matter, energy, heat, sound and light, electricity and magnetism, and the make up of atoms.
 Physics underlies all the other sciences and is foundational to understanding chemistry, biology, earth science, and astronomy.

-This course is rigorous and demanding, the equivalent of an introductory college biology course.
+This course, taught in partnership with Colorado Christian University, is an introductory college biology course.
 Content is covered in more depth and greater expectation is placed upon interpretation and analysis of information than in General Biology.
 In addition, statistical analysis of data and modeling of concepts are expected.
 A significant amount of studying must be completed at home to allow time for discussion, labs, and inquiry during class time.
 AP Biology curriculum encompasses 4 ‘big ideas’, with Essential Knowledge and Process Skills that support each one: Evolution (a thorough examination and understanding of the process of evolution from a Creationist viewpoint); Cellular Processes (Energy and Communication); Genetics and Information Transfer; and Biological Interactions.

 Christianity in Historical Context / 2 semesters / 1 credit